How Long Does It Take To Potty Train A Golden Retriever Puppy?

 While the outside can be fun and exciting for the puppy, the primary focus should be on potty time.
 After this is done, tossing a ball or running around time can be fun, but potty time must always come first.

-If the Golden Retriever puppy goes outside, words of praise and a few well-placed treats can create a positive experience.
 If, however, they have an accident inside, the praise and treats should not be given.
 They should never be punished, yelled at, or mistreated in any way because they have an accident inside.

 How often should I take my Golden Retriever puppy outside to go potty?